GilOliveira/schemadotorg/docs/NOTES.md

 # Tips

 - Schema.org Blueprints module should provide 80% of a site's base content architecture and the remaining 20% is custom configuration and code.

 - The structured data examples from Schema.org should be considered the canonical reference for implementation guidelines.

 - For SEO friendly structured data examples, Google should be a close second.

 - Relationships should be a top down (a.k.a. parent to child) and not a child to parent relationships.
-  - Use episodes instead of partOfSeason
+  - Use 'episodes' instead of 'partOfSeason'.
-  - Use 'has' instead of 'partOf'
+  - Use 'has' instead of 'partOf'.
   - Top down makes it easier to build JSON-LD which recurse downward.
   - Top down supports inline entity references with weighting.